Q. Am I eligible to attend the ISS?

 Q. Can I join the program late or leave early?

-A. A 75% attendance in classes must be registered in order to receive credits during the four-week academic session, subject to the evaluation of coursework.
+A. An 85% attendance in classes must be registered in order to receive credits during the four-week academic session, subject to the evaluation of coursework.
 If you are able to achieve this minimum percentage of attendance and have successfully submitted all your coursework for assessment before the submission deadlines, the ISS may consider a slightly late arrival or early departure.
 However, the ISS must be informed of this in advance.
 For those participating in the two-week volunteer and service learning experience, full attendance is required throughout the period.

 Q. Where will I be staying?